jiayingl7119/Sep10-Freedom-Project/tool/learning-log.md

 * https://aframe.io/docs/1.7.0/introduction/hosting-and-publishing.html <-- Tutorial how to host and publush work.

 ### 4/16/2026: Different Components That I'm Interested In
-* https://aframe.io/docs/1.7.0/components/background.html <-- How to make a backgrounf for a scene
+* https://aframe.io/docs/1.7.0/components/background.html <-- How to make a background for a scene
 * https://aframe.io/docs/1.7.0/components/camera.html <-- How to angle with the pov
 * < a-scene fog="type: linear; color: #AAA"></a-scene (close off) <-- Code for fog
 * Only a few shapes can be used in Aframe